V0lk3n/OSWP-Report-Template/README.md

 # OSWP-Report-Template
-Here you can find my template of the OSWP Examination Report, based on the template <a href="https://help.offensive-security.com/hc/en-us/articles/360046904731-OSWP-Exam-Guide">provided by Offensive Security</a>
+Here you can find my template of the OSWP Examination Report, based on the template <a href="https://help.offensive-security.com/hc/en-us/articles/360046904731-OSWP-Exam-Guide" target="_blank">provided by Offensive Security</a>

 # Microsoft Word Users